hummingbot/hummingbot-site/docs/gateway/index.md

 ![Getting blockchain asset balances](/assets/img/gateway-balance.png)

-## Token Pairs
+## No auto-wrapping

-Gateway-V2 currently doesn't support native token pairs.
-You'll have to wrap the tokens manually for all the currently supported connectors.
-For example, when trading using ``AVAX-USDC`` you'll need to enter the trading pair as ``WAVAX-USDC.e``
+Certain DEXs like Uniswap and TraderJoe automatically wrap native tokens that are not ERC-20, so that users can trade tokens such as `ETH` and `AVAX` through the interface.
+Behind the scenes, these exchanges automatically wrap these tokens into ERC-20 compliant `WETH` and `WAVAX` tokens.

-Currently, there is no error message that lets you know if the token can't be used when it's not wrapped and instead will just display ``"Markets are not ready"`` but we are working on adding messages in the future that will explain why the market isn't ready.
+Gateway does not auto-wrap tokens by default, so users need to wrap native tokens into ERC-20 tokens before using them with Gateway.
+As of the `1.5.0` release, there is no error message that lets you know if the token can't be used when it's not wrapped and instead will just display ``"Markets are not ready"`` but we are working on adding more informative messages within the next few releases.

-Also, the reason why Hummingbot doesn't auto wrap the tokens is because this will incur extra gas fees per trade and you will save more on gas fees if you manually wrap the amount of tokens you want instead.